dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 * Logistic Regression = 0.734
 <br>
 <br>

 ### Growth/Next Steps <a name="overview-growth"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+After this project, we are able to target the right customers for the delivery club, but we can use the data for other endeavours.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+Regarding the delivery club - further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting what customers are likely to sign up for the delivery club.

+We also know the features of customers who aren't likely to sign up for the delivery club - we can look into why that is.
+* If not interested in a delivery club, perhaps they are more likely to sign up for a service that could be offered on site.
+* Or, perhaps messaging is adjusted in the mailer in a way that keeps the attention of those interested in the club, AND to entice customers who weren't keen on delivery initially.
 <br>
 <br>
 ___